Beneficiaries and their projects

 |Teresa Jorge, PhD student, ETHZ||In flight testing of Peltier Cooled Frost point Hygrometer under Polar Tropospheric and Stratospheric conditions from Ny-Ålesund, Svalbard|

-PhD student, UZH
+PhD student, University of Zurich

 |Elevation changes of Greenland’s peripheral glaciers|